salakrzy/DTSU666_CHINT_to_HUAWEI_translator/README.md

 After this commands build directory will be created and the ESP32 module flashed .

-In used RS485 interface the R5 and R6 resistors are 20k ohm it is to much for MOdbus standard, if you havetransmission errors, change this resistors to 2k ohm.
+In used RS485 interface the R5 and R6 resistors are 20k ohm it is to much for MOdbus standard, if you have transmission errors, change this resistors to 2k ohm.
-If you change the R5 and R6 resistors,  you don' need remowe the R7 120 ohm resistor.
+If you change the R5 and R6 resistors,  you don't need remove the R7 120 ohm resistor.

 Good Luck:-)